Adrian0710-png/Adrian0710-png/README.md

 ## Objective

-My journey in computers field has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as an entry lever or intern Analyst.
+My journey in computers field has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as an entry level or intern Analyst.

 ## Skills